 Building regional communities of practice of health professions educators is another major goal of the CMCL-FRI fellowship.
 Throughout the two-year program, each Fellow interacts closely with up to 60 other Fellows.
 Community building is fostered by a period of overlap in the residential sessions for first- and second-year participants, providing opportunities for interaction among Fellows who are beginning their education innovation projects and those who have worked on their projects for a year.
 On-line discussion during the distance learning sessions provides an additional forum for group work on research and projects, and for the sharing of resources and experience among current Fellows and Institute graduates.
 Fellows are encouraged to continue their participation in the larger FAIMER community after completion of the fellowship.

 CMCL-FRI selected its first class of Fellows in 2006.
-To date, 84 individuals from more than 45 health professions education schools in six countries have participated in the fellowship.
+To date, 245 individuals from more than 45 health professions education schools in 10 countries have participated in the fellowship.

 The CMCL-FAIMER Regional Institute is supported by regional FAIMER faculty, who are past FAIMER Institute Fellows, as well as international experts in health professions education.
 To see the faculty, please visit the Faculty page.

-The CMCL-FRI program is organized and administered by its director, Tejinder Singh, with the support of a core team of Christian Medical College, Ludhiana, faculty who are former FAIMER Fellows.
-Dr. Dinesh Badyal is Co-Director of the program.
+The CMCL-FRI program is organized and administered by its director, Dr Dinesh Badyal, with the support of a core team of Christian Medical College, Ludhiana, faculty who are former FAIMER Fellows.

 The CMCL-FAIMER Regional Institute is sponsored by the Foundation for Advancement of International Medical Education and Research (FAIMER), which is a nonprofit foundation of the Educational Commission for Foreign Medical Graduates (ECFMG).